NeoktaLabs/ppopgi-project/docs/06-security-model.md

 Emergency cancellation is possible only in the case of stalled randomness
 and exists solely to recover user funds.

-All of these properties are enforced by code.
+All of these properties are enforced by code and verified by tests.

 ---